Our Mission

 The MAMFT program prepares students for entry-level, multicultural professional practice in Marriage and Family Therapy and equipped to reflect theologically on their work and the theories that inform their professional practice.

-Nearly eighty-three percent (82.6%) of MAMFT students in the 2018–2019 cohorts have graduated.
-[Three students in the 2019 cohort are still active in the program.]
+Seventy-nine percent of MAMFT students in the 2018–2019 cohorts have graduated.
 The program benchmark for graduation rates for each MAMFT degree cohort is 78%.
 COAMFTE requires that 65% of students graduate within the maximum program timeframe of 6 years.

 Seventy-nine percent of graduates from 2020–2021 were involved in a degree-related vocation one year after graduation, with two others reporting opportunities available and decisions pending.
-All nine graduates in the Class of 2022 are seeking licensure as associates in marriage and family therapy in a variety of settings (agencies, counseling centers, private practice) with two also enrolling in Ph.D. programs and another seeking a pastoral call.
+All nine graduates in the Class of 2022 continue to pursue licensure as associates in marriage and family therapy in a variety of settings (agencies, counseling centers, private practice) with two also enrolled in Ph.D. programs.
+Six of the seven graduates in the Class of 2023, or 86%, are seeking licensure as associates in marriage and family therapy and are serving in local agencies or counseling centers.
+One graduate is currently working in a nonrelated field.
 The program benchmark for degree-appropriate placement for MAMFT degree graduates is 70%.

 Read more about the educational effectiveness of the MAMFT degree program.